 The basic cross of the underlying variety was already in 1964 by the breeder Vilém crinkly (1924-2013) in the former Czechoslovakia.
-This breeder later offered Helmut Becker (1927-1990) in Geisenheim some seed cores, which recognized the importance of the breeding material.
-For this time as GM 6494 seedling population was selected due to its efficiency of the seedling 6494-5 and later propagated under the variety name Rondo as an independent grape variety.
-The variety protection was granted in 1997.
-Incidentally, the variety was also a crossing partner in the new breed Allegro,
+This breeder later offered Helmut Becker (1927-1990) in Geisenheim some seed cores that recognized the importance of the breeding material.
+From this time as GM 6494 seedling population was selected based on its performance of the seedling 6494-5 and later propagated under the variety name Rondo as a separate grape variety.
+Of the variety protection was granted in 1997.
+Incidentally, the variety was also a crossbred partner in the new varieties Allegro and prior,

 The very early ripening vine has a high resistance to wintry frost and wrong mildew, but is prone to powdery mildew.
 It produces deep dark, ruby red wines with the raspberry and cherry aromas similar to Merlot, which are also excellent teinturier (Color enhancers) are suitable.
 The vine occupies in Germany mostly in the growing area Rheinhessen ten hectares of vineyards.
 Other stocks are also available in England (40 ha) and Romania (1 ha).
 In 2010, a total of 50 hectares of vineyards were reported.

 Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)